-LOS AVG.
-TRAVEL SPEED (MPH) GENERAL DESCRIPTION Α > 25 Free flow operations at average travel speeds.
+TABLE 3 Street Level of Service (LOS) Criteria - Range of free flow speeds of 35 to 25 MPH LEVEL Avg.
+General Description OF Travel SERVICE Speed A >25 Free flow operations at average travel speeds.
 Vehicles are completely unimpeded in their ability to maneuver within the traffic stream.
-Stopped delay is minimal. В 19 to 24.9 Reasonably unimpeded operations.
-Ability to maneuver is only slightly restricted and stopped delays are not bothersome.
+Stopped delay is minimal B 10 to Reasonably unimpeded operations Ability to maneuver is only D 24.9 slightly restricted and stopped delays are not bothersome.
 Drivers are not generally subjected to appreciable tension. С 13 to 18.9 Stable operations.
 Ability to maneuver may be more restricted than in LOS B, longer queues may contribute to lower average travel speeds.
-D 9 to 12.9 Borders on a range on which small increases in flow may cause substantial decrease in average travel speeds. Е 7 to 8.9 Is characterized by significant intersection approach delays and average travel speeds of one-third the free flow speed or lower.
-F < 7 Traffic flows at extremely low speeds below one-third of the free flow speed.
+D 9 to 12.9 Borders on a range on which small increases in flow may cause substantial decrease in average travel speeds.
+E 7 to 8.9 Is characterized by significant intersection approach delays and average travel speeds of one-third the free flow speed or lower.
+F <7 Traffic flows at extremely low speeds below one-third of the free flow speed.
 High approach delays at intersections.